-Decorating your Residential Space
+Decorating your residential space

 As part of personalizing your residential space, you are encouraged to decorate your room.
-You may not make any permanent or semi-permanent alterations to the room, including structure, painting, partitions, paneling, and electrical system modifications.
-You may not affix anything to any internal or external structure of the housing facility (e.g., flag, signs, satellite television dish, antenna, etc.) or have anything hanging or protruding from the facility unless approved by the Director of Residence Life and Housing.
-Organizations wishing to have identifying letters, signs, or flags visible from the outside of their residential facility must submit a letter to the Director of Residence Life and Housing to request approval.
+You may not make any permanent or semi-permanent alterations to the room, including structure, painting, partitions, paneling, electrical system modifications.
+You may not affix anything to any internal or external structure of the housing facility (e.g., satellite television dish, antenna, etc.) or have anything hanging or protruding from the facility, unless approved by the Director of Campus Life.

-- Lights You may not have halogen or decorative lights, including string lights. - Wall Decorations You may not use items that would result in damage in the walls and/or paint.
-This includes, but is not limited to, screws, nails, staples and/or adhesives such as Scotch or duct tape on walls.
-Glue may not be used on walls, furniture or floors. - Nothing may be hung on ceilings, sprinkler pipes, block fire safety devices or block any egress or exit, including any tapestries or other fabric items. - Holiday Decorations No cut or live trees or wreaths are permitted in college-operated residential facilities. - Outdoor Furniture Only furniture intended for use outdoors (patio/deck furniture) may be used or stored outside.
-Indoor furniture (i.e. couches, loveseats, etc.) may not be used or stored outdoors.
+- Lights- You may not have halogen or decorative lights, including string lights. - Wall Decorations- You may not use screws, nails, staples, adhesives such as Scotch® or duct tape on walls.
+Glue may not be used on walls, furniture or floors.

+- Nothing may be hung on ceilings, sprinkler pipes, block fire safety devices or block any egress or exit, including any tapestries or other fabric items. - Holiday Decorations- No cut or live trees or wreaths are permitted in college-operated residential facilities.
-Drones

-All members of the College community, including faculty, staff and students, as well as visitors to Dickinson College, are prohibited from operating Unmanned Aircraft Systems (UASs), also known as drones, without the permission of the Director of Academic Technology.

-Entry & Inspection of Student Rooms
+Entry and Inspection of Student Rooms

-The College reserves the right to enter any room at any time without advance notice for the purposes of inspection, repair, maintenance, protecting the health, safety, and security of residents and in cases of emergency, as determined by the college.
-Entry may be made by members of the Student Life staff, including members of the Department of Public Safety.
+The College reserves the right to enter any room at any time without advance notice for the purposes of inspection, repair, maintenance, protecting the health, safety, and security of residents and in cases of emergency, as determined by the College.
+Entry may be made by members of the Student Development staff, including members of the Department of Public Safety.